denn1s/apple-and-lily/Ch. 4 - Karin.md

 We both whipped around to face the girl, who was watching us with a friendly smile, completely unfazed.

-"I'm not sure what she means," she said, with the serene cluelessness of a harem anime protagonist.
+"I'm not sure what she means," she said, with all the cluelessness of a harem anime protagonist.
 "But my name is Valerie Linden.
 It's a pleasure to meet you."

-Risa, having decided she was now the master of ceremonies for this disaster, took charge.
+Having apparently decided she was the goddamn master of ceremonies, Risa took charge.

 "Okay, Valerie Linden," Risa declared, tapping a finger to her chin. "'Valerie' is way too normal for this dorm.
 We need something better."
 She started muttering to herself, her eyes narrowed in concentration.
 "Vale**rie** **Lin**den... rie lin... ri-ri...
 Got it!
 From this day forward, you shall be known as **Riri-hime**!
 It's perfect!"

-"Riri?
+“Riri?
 Because of the sounds in the middle of my name?
-That's clever," she conceded.
-Risa loved giving nicknames to people.
-"But... where does the 'hime' come from?"
+That’s clever,” the girl said, tilting her head.
+Risa did love giving people dumb nicknames.
+“But… where does the ‘hime’ come from?”

 "I'm so glad you asked!"
 Risa beamed, launching into a full-blown presentation.
 "It's from the classic magical girl anime, _Magical Princess Riri_!
-She's this super cute princess who fights the forces of despair with her Rainbow Heart Scepter!"
-Risa was really selling it, conveniently leaving out the fact that the show was aimed at six-year-olds.
-"It has surprisingly dark themes, though!
-It can get very deep..."
+She's this super cute princess who fights the forces of despair with her Rainbow Heart Scepter!
+It has surprisingly dark themes..."

+She was really selling her trashy anime while conveniently skipping the part where the show was aimed at six-year-olds.

-I could feel my soul trying to crawl out of my body from second-hand embarrassment.
-I had to make it stop.
+I could feel my soul trying to claw its way out of my throat from secondhand embarrassment.

 "I don't think I could call you Riri with a straight face," I blurted out.
 "How about...
 Lily?"

-It was close enough, right?
+Close enough, right?

 Risa immediately abandoned her anime pitch and yanked me back into a huddle.
 "Are you insane, _Sensei_?" she whispered frantically. "'Lily'?
 That is literally the most generic, overused name for a main character in the history of yuri!
-If you're trying to cast her as the heroine, you have to be more creative than that!"
+You have to be more creative than that!"

+Shit.
 My eyes widened at the realization.

 She was right.
 My god, she was right.
-That was a rookie mistake.
-I opened my mouth to backtrack, but it was too late.
+What a rookie mistake.
+I opened my mouth to backtrack, but it was too late...

 "Oh, I love Lily!"
 We both turned.
-Valerie was beaming at us, her smile bright full of innocense.
-"I like flowers, and I especially love the deep red color of Spider Lilies!
-They're my favorite."
+The girl was beaming, her smile so bright it made my headache spike.
+“I like flowers, and I especially love the deep red of spider lilies!
+They’re my favorite.”

-A shiver went down my spine.
-The red flash I’d seen in her eyes yesterday.
-The name suddenly felt... disturbingly appropriate.
-Before I could process that thought, she delivered the final blow.
+A shiver ran down my spine.
+For a split second I remembered that weird red flash I thought I saw in her eyes last night.
+With her talking about spider lilies now, the name suddenly felt… disturbingly appropriate.

+Before I could say anything, she delivered the final blow.

-"No one's ever given me a nickname before," she said quietly.
-"I like it."
+“No one’s ever given me a nickname before,” she said softly.
+“I like it.”

-And just like that, my chance to protest was vaporized.
-Looks like she's Lily now.
+And just like that, my chance to protest went up in smoke.
+Great.
+Guess she’s Lily now.

-"Lily it is, then!"
+“Lily it is, then!”
 Risa clapped her hands.
-"Now you match with our Ringo-sensei!"
-She pointed at me dramatically.
+“Now you match with our Ringo-sensei!”
+She pointed at me like she was announcing the winner of a game show.

-Lily looked at Risa, then at me.
-"Ringo?"
+“Ringo?”
+Lily tilted her head.

+“Yup!”
+Risa grinned.
+“It comes from Karin Connelly.
+Rin-co.
+Ringo.
+I gave her that nickname back in high school.”

+I sighed.
+“Yeah.
+Giving people dumb nicknames is kind of her thing.”

+Lily’s eyes widened slightly.
+“So you’ve known each other since high school?”

-"Yup!"
-Risa said proudly.
-"Our little apple teacher."
+“Yup,” Risa said, way too pleased with herself.
+“Our little apple author.”

-Lily’s expression was one utter confusion.
-She clearly didn't get neither the 'apple' or the 'teacher' part.
+Lily blinked, clearly lost.
+She definitely didn’t get it.

-"Don't think too much about it," I mumbled.
-"It's just my pen name."
+“Don’t think too hard about it,” I mumbled, rubbing the back of my neck.
+“It’s just my pen name.”

-"She's a legend!"
-Risa started to oversell it.
-"A true master of the craft, a—"
+“She’s a legend!”
+Risa started overselling me immediately.
+“A true master of the craft, a—”

-"I still don't get the Ringo part," Lily said, cutting through Risa's hype and speaking directly to me.
-"But... how about Rin?
-Is it okay if I call you that?"
+“I still don’t get the Ringo part,” Lily cut in, ignoring Risa’s hype and looking straight at me.
+“But… how about Rin?
+Is it okay if I call you that?”

 Rin.
-It didn't sound so bad, actually.
-"Suit yourself," I grunted, looking away, almost on reflex.
+Huh.
+Didn’t sound half bad, actually.
+“Whatever,” I grunted, looking away before my face could betray me.

-"And I'm Risa!"
-Risa chirped, inserting herself back into the conversation.
+“And I’m Risa!”
+Risa chirped, shoving herself back into the spotlight.

-I saw my chance for a tiny sliver of revenge.
-"Her real name is Clarissa," I said, looking at Lily.
-"But she hates it."
+Finally.
+My chance for a tiny sliver of petty revenge.
+“Her real name is Clarissa,” I said flashing Lily a smile.
+“But she hates it.”